System Design Space

 Working with transactions

-Saga Pattern
+Saga

-Outbox Pattern
+Outbox

 Idempotency

-Chapter 5: Growing Pains
+Chapter 5: growing pains

-Common mistakes during migration
+Common migration mistakes

-• Ignoring ownership - who will support?
+• Unclear ownership — decide who will operate the new service.

 Organizational aspects